mozilla-services/socorro/docs/flows/graphicsdevice.rst

 Summary
 =======

-Crash reports come in with a Vendor Hex and an Adapter Hex.
-The webapp stores a lookup table to convert these codes into friendly names.
+Crash reports come in with a ``AdapterVendorID`` and ``AdapterDeviceID`` crash annotations.
+These are hex codes in the form of ``0xNNNN``.
+The webapp has a lookup table to convert the hex codes into friendly names.

 This data is hierarchical.
-Vendor Hex codes are unique.
-Each vendor has many adapters each with its own Adapter Hex code.
-Adapter Hex codes aren't unique across multiple vendors.
+Vendor hex codes are unique.
+Each vendor has many devices each with a device hex code.
+Device hex codes aren't unique across multiple vendors.

 .. graphviz::